 Baked Overnight Oatmeal Keeps Beautifully

-If you do have any leftovers they will keep well for a couple of days, and reheat beautifully in the microwave.
+If you do have any leftovers they will keep well for a couple of days, and reheat beautifully in the oven or microwave.
 If we are just the two or three of us at home on Sunday, I like serve the leftovers for a super easy breakfast Monday morning.
 It really starts the week off right.

 Baked Overnight Oatmeal – Printable Recipe